wbazant/markerAlignmentsPaper/paper.md

 This lets us set up a sequence of filters similar to EukDetect without relying on the MAPQ field.

-*Filter 1.
-(Marker clusters)*

-For each taxon, classify each marker as "at least average" or "below average" based on identity in its marker cluster.
-Reject taxa for which the majority of the markers are below average.

-*Filter 2.
-(Unambiguous hits)*

-Keep taxa which have at least two markers and four reads, and identity of at least 95%.

-*Filter 3.
-(Strong ambiguous hits)*

-In taxon clusters where no taxon has identity of at least 95%, keep taxa which have least four markers and eight reads.
-Report them together.

-This provides us with a sensitive and appropriately accurate approach to reporting presence of Eukaryotes in a large number of samples.

 ### `KMA`
 We set KMA to report all assembled fragments of reads for each template.